 Fungal ear canal infection causes more intense itching than pain, and people have a feeling of fullness in the ear.
-Fungal infection caused by Aspergillus niger usually causes grayish black or yellow dots (called fungal conidiophores) surrounded by a cottonlike material (called fungal spores) to form in the ear canal.
+Fungal infection caused by Aspergillus niger usually appears as grayish black or yellow dots surrounded by a cottonlike material in the ear canal.
 Fungal infection caused by Candida albicans does not cause any visible fungi to form but usually causes a thick, creamy white discharge.

 Boils cause severe pain.
 When they rupture, a small amount of blood and pus may leak from the ear.

 Sometimes culture of a sample from the ear canal

 The doctor bases the diagnosis of ear canal infection on the symptoms and an examination of the ear canal.
 To a doctor looking into the ear canal through an otoscope (a device for viewing the canal and eardrum), the skin of the canal appears red and swollen and may be littered with pus and debris.
 An infection caused by a fungus is also diagnosed based on examination or culture (a sample of the pus and debris is grown in a laboratory to identify the microorganisms).
 Sometimes fungal spores can be seen in the ear canal.